-It begins as intense itching and burning sensation on the hands which is soon followed by an eruption of small, deep-set blisters on the hands (usually the palms and edges of the fingers) and sometimes the bottom of feet.
+It begins as intense itching and burning sensation on the hands.
+An an eruption of small, deep-set blisters on the hands (usually the palms and edges of the fingers) and sometimes the bottom of feet soon follows.
 These blisters are typically very itchy and painful.
 The blisters clear in 2-3 weeks, leaving behind red, dry, cracked skin on the affected areas.

 DE has no cure, and it is not uncommon for it to break out several times during a patient’s lifetime.
-Stress, high temperatures such as in summers (leading to sweating), fungal infections of the skin, allergic reactions, and contact with water over long periods of time have been identified as some of the potential triggers for the condition.
+Scientists have identified stress, high temperatures such as in summers (leading to sweating), fungal infections of the skin, allergic reactions, and contact with water over long periods of time as some of the potential triggers for the condition.

 Soaking your hands and feet in cold water can help to relieve the itching and other symptoms.
 Frequently moisturizing your hands will also help to fasten the healing process.
-Running a humidifier is also recommended.
-A topical cortisone cream may also be prescribed to control the itching and redness.
+Running a humidifier is also a good idea.
+Your medical care provider may also prescribe a topical cortisone cream to control the itching and redness.

 Other Causes of Red Spots on Feet